Maahsome/ktrouble/HELP.md

-  namespace      Get a list of namespaces node           Get a list of node labels nodelabels     Get a list of defined node labels in config.yaml running        Get a list of running pods serviceaccount Get a list of K8s ServiceAccount(s) in a Namespace services       Get a list of ktrouble installed services
+  namespace      Get a list of namespaces node           Get a list of node labels nodelabels     Get a list of defined node labels in config.yaml output-fields  Get a list fo the current output fields definitions running        Get a list of running pods serviceaccount Get a list of K8s ServiceAccount(s) in a Namespace services       Get a list of ktrouble installed services